Deadlines and Grant Recipients

 - A proposal which includes:

 - a cover sheet with a short project title and the applicant's name, undergraduate class or expected date of graduate degree, mailbox, phone number and e-mail address.
-A hard copy of the proposal is required; no e-mailed or faxed proposals will be accepted.
+A hard copy of the proposal is not required; e-mailed proposals will be accepted.

 - a concise description of the proposed travel project with a well-thought-out summary of the project's objectives and how it fits into undergraduate or graduate program